-With staff based across the United States and in Mexico, Wildlands Network has been at the forefront of continental-scale conservation for nearly 30 years.
+With staff based across the United States and in Mexico, Wildlands Network has been at the forefront of continental-scale conservation for 30 years.
 The core principle of all we do is this: if protected areas are connected with healthy habitats on a continental scale, our treasured native plants and animals will thrive—as will life-supporting ecological processes like carbon storage and pollination.
 Our work has inspired the establishment of similar organizations across the world, and our commitment to the prosperity of wildlife and wild spaces is emboldened in the face of the challenges of our rapidly developing world.

 Our long-term vision is to create a vibrant and sustainable future for nature, which is built upon the following key tenets:

 - Humans see themselves as part of nature with the responsibility to safeguard the long-term viability of the natural world.